I am not circling the drain and the abyss is not on my radar.

 And now, I am learning how depression uses them to achieve its goals through me.

 Now that may not be a very scientific way to look at depression, but I know depression on a first-name basis.
 I have been up and down with it.
 The ideas and plans it suggests becoming my plans and ideas.
-I have carried out many of my depressions strategies.
+I have carried out many of my depression strategies.

 I am still paying for the consequences of some of these plans.